Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

 \section{Introduction}

 The Wess-Zumino-Witten (WZW) model is a two dimensional rational conformal theory and conformal blocks associated to these models were explicitly constructed in the phenomenal works of Tsuchiya, Ueno, and Yamada \cite{TUY:89}.
-To a simple Lie algebra $\frg$, a positive integer $\ell$, an $n$-tuple $\vec{\lambda}$ of dominant integral weights of level $\ell$ (see Section \ref{sec:twistedaffinekm}) of an untwisted affine Kac-Moody Lie algebra, the WZW model in \cite{TUY:89} associates a vector bundle $\mathbb{V}^{\dagger}_{\vec{\lambda}}(\frg,\ell)$ of finite rank on the Deligne-Mumford-Knudsen moduli stack $\overline{\mathcal{M}}_{g,n}$ of stable $n$-pointed curves of genus $g$.
+To a simple Lie algebra $\frg$, a positive integer $\ell$, an $n$-tuple $\vec{\lambda}$ of dominant integral weights of level $\ell$ (see Section \ref{sec:repofrep}) of an untwisted affine Kac-Moody Lie algebra, the WZW model in \cite{TUY:89} associates a vector bundle $\mathbb{V}^{\dagger}_{\vec{\lambda}}(\frg,\ell)$ of finite rank on the Deligne-Mumford-Knudsen moduli stack $\overline{\mathcal{M}}_{g,n}$ of stable $n$-pointed curves of genus $g$.
 These vector bundles $\mathbb{V}^{\dagger}_{\vec{\lambda}}(\frg,\ell)$ are known as the {\em bundles of conformal blocks} and their duals $\mathbb{V}_{\vec{\lambda}}(\frg,\ell)$ are referred to as the {\em sheaf of covacua}.
-Moreover, these bundles are endowed with a flat projective connection with logarithmic singularities along the boundary divisor of $\overline{\mathcal{M}}_{g,n}$ and satisfy \cite{TUY:89} the axioms of conformal field theory like {\em factorization} and {\em propagation of vacua} (see Section \ref{sec:deftwistconf}).
-Now we briefly point out some major interactions of keen interest between algebraic geometry, representation theory and mathematical physics via conformal blocks.
-Most importantly, in all of the questions discussed below a central theme is to have a formula for the ranks of the conformal blocks bundles.